open-contracting/standard/docs/schema/records_reference.md

 * URLs and metadata for each release; or
 * Embedded copies of the release;

 If providing an array of URLs, it must be possible for a consuming application to look up each URL, retrieve a release package, and locate the release inside it.
 In order to locate the specific release inside a release package, the `id` of the release must be appended to the package URL using a fragment identifier.
+As release identifiers are only required to be locally unique within the scope of a contracting process, the `ocid` can be used to disambiguate matching releases in a record package.

 An example releases section is given below.